spielhuus/elektrophon/modules/ssg/README.md

 * patch the cycle output of the smooth section into the input.
 * connect the smooth output to a scope.
-* turn the rate potentiometer to minimum.
+* turn the rate potentiometer to maximum.
-* adjust RV1 until you get an oscillating signal in the suboudio range
+* with the RV1 trimpot the frequency can be adjusted. find the point where the frequency does not get any higher.

+### *calibrate the stepped section*

 ## *usage*